MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sql-server-r-tutorials.md

 ---
 # SQL Server R Tutorials

 This article provides a list of tutorials and samples that demonstrate the use of R with SQL Server 2016 or SQL Server 2017.
-Through these samples and demos, you will learn:.
+Through these samples and demos, you will learn:

 + How to run R from T-SQL
 + What are remote and local compute contexts, and how you can execute R code using the SQL Server computer